 Therefore, I recommend before you chuck anything away just check whether you can reuse it to create a decoration.

-Lastly, it wouldn’t be Autumn or Halloween if there were not pumpkins involved.
+Lastly, it wouldn’t be Autumn or Halloween if there were not pumpkins involved to decorate your home.
 Of course you can get carving (which again would be a fun family activity or date night) and create spooky faces which you can then put your lights in.

 However, to make your pumpkins last a little longer then don’t carve them!
 Also I read here that if you bath them in bleach this helps preserve them even longer, which is quite interesting and something I have never heard before!
 So check that out if you are interested in that.